-Given the fact that many VPNs have yet to integrate the next-generation WireGuard protocol, it’s a rather excellent set of alternatives.
+Many VPNs have yet to integrate the next-generation WireGuard protocol, so it’s an excellent set of alternatives.
 It provides unrivaled speed and added security.
-It’s always nice to have tried-and-true options like OpenVPN and IKEv2/IPsec.
+But, of course, it’s always nice to have tried-and-true options like OpenVPN and IKEv2/IPsec.

 ProtonVPN has a kill switch that protects you by disconnecting your internet if the VPN connection is lost.
-This is a fantastic feature to have since it assures that no one can view your data if a server goes down.
+This is a fantastic feature since it assures no one can view your data if a server goes down.
 It’ll also keep you safe when you’re transferring servers.

-If you want to keep all of your data safe at all times, the kill switch is a must-have tool.
+If you want to keep all of your data safes at all times, the kill switch is a must-have tool.
 It protects you by halting your traffic if the VPN loses connectivity.
-It is not, however, automatically switched on, so you must do so before connecting.
+However, it is not automatically switched on, so you must do so before connecting.

 VPNs operate by providing an encrypted tunnel via which you may transfer all of your online traffic.
 Split tunneling allows VPNs to construct two tunnels: one that connects directly to your ISP as if you weren’t using a VPN, and the other that routes your traffic through the encrypted VPN tunnel.